 Best Snack Catcher

 The Ubbi Tweat is a bird-themed snack catcher with a fun wobble base.
 The lid snaps open and stays connected to the cup by a hinge.
 To fill the container, the top twists off for easy pouring.
-The plastic base and lid are both solid and durable, and the spill guard is removable, which allows it to be used long into the future as a regular snack container.
-The flaps on the Ubbi are extra stiff, and it passed the shake test; we didn't experience any spills during use.
+The plastic base and lid are solid and durable, and the spill guard is removable, which allows it to be used as a regular snack container.
+The flaps on the Ubbi are extra stiff, and it passed the shake test with no spills during testing.

 The LiangTing Gyro Bowl is somewhere between a snack catcher and a regular bowl.
-The inner snack holder rests on a ring that allows it to pivot and twist independently of the exterior, preventing spills while your toddler is hanging on to the outer handles; a fun trick that is intriguing to young kids just learning how to keep things upright.
+The inner snack holder rests on a ring that allows it to pivot and twist independently of the exterior, preventing spills while your toddler is hanging on to the outer handles; a fun trick that is intriguing to young kids learning how to keep things upright.
 With no flaps, snack access is as easy as reaching into a standard bowl, and a lid snaps on when you want to toss it in a diaper bag.

 Why You Should Trust Us

-With decades of collective baby knowledge as parents and caregivers, we at BabyGearLab use what we have learned over the years to inform our recommendations.
+With decades of collective baby knowledge as parents and caregivers, we use what we have learned over the years to inform our recommendations.
 Senior Review Editor, Abriah Wofford led product selection and testing for this snack catcher review.
 She has more than 6 years of professional childcare experience and has been with BabyGearLab since 2015, testing and evaluating products that can help ease your way through parenthood.